dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

         2. void updatePoints(String username, List\<double> classLocation, double classStartingTime)
             - **Purpose**: This increases or decreases the points of a user based on the location and time
 3. **User**
-    - **Purpose**: Manages the user settings and provides communication to user database which stores the username, points, and settings of a particular user
+    - **Purpose**: Manages the user settings and provides communication to user database/collection which stores the username, points, and settings of a particular user
     - **Interfaces**:
         1. NotificationSetting getClassNotification(String username, int semesterId)
             - **Purpose**: Retrieves a specific classes notification setting